Honeywell International

 Nuclear weapons

-Honeywell works on guidance and control instruments and booster control for the LGM-35A Sentinel, the new U.S. intercontinental ballistic missile (ICBM), formerly known as the Ground Based Strategic Deterrent.[i]
+Under the Northrop Grumman-led team, Honeywell works on guidance and control instruments and booster control for the LGM-35A Sentinel, the new U.S. intercontinental ballistic missile (ICBM).[i]

-Since 2015, Honeywell Federal Solutions has been managing and operating the National Security Campus (NSC) (formerly Kansas City Plant), the facility responsible for producing an estimated 80%[vi] of the non-nuclear components for U.S. nuclear weapons, including electronic, chemical and engineered material components.[vii]
-This includes production of the gas transfer system and the arming, fuzing, and firing subsystem of the W88 Alt 370 warhead for the Trident II submarine-launched ballistic missiles[viii], and firing, safing and use components of the new W80-4 warhead for the Long Range Standoff (LRSO) missiles[ix] and the new B61-12 nuclear gravity bomb[x].
-The 10-year contract has a potential total value of $17.7 billion.[xi]
+Since 2015, Honeywell Federal Manufacturing & Technologies has been managing and operating the National Security Campus (NSC) (formerly Kansas City Plant), the facility responsible for producing an estimated 80% of the non-nuclear components for U.S. nuclear weapons, including electronic, chemical and engineered material components.[vii]
+This has included production of the gas transfer system and the arming, fuzing, and firing subsystem of the W88 Alt 370 warhead for the Trident II submarine-launched ballistic missiles[viii], and firing, safing and use components of the W80-4 warhead for the Long Range Standoff (LRSO) missiles[ix] and the B61-12 nuclear gravity bomb[x].
+The contract has a potential total value of $21.5 billion and is set to expire in 2030.[xi]

-Sandia National Laboratory is directly involved in the nuclear weapon modernisation programmes of the W88 Alt 37 warhead[xii] and the new W39/Mk7 program[xiii] (both used for arming the submarine-launched Trident II missiles), the W87-1 warhead for the new U.S. intercontinental ballistic missile, the Sentinel,[xiv] the W80-4 warheads for the Long Range Standoff missiles,[xv] and the new B61-12 gravity bomb[xvi].[xvii]
+Sandia National Laboratory has been directly involved in the nuclear weapon modernisation programmes of the W88 Alt 37 warhead[xii] and the new W39/Mk7 program[xiii] (both used for arming the submarine-launched Trident II missiles), the W87-1 warhead for the new U.S. intercontinental ballistic missile, the Sentinel,[xiv] the W80-4 warheads for the Long Range Standoff missiles,[xv] and the B61-12 gravity bomb[xvi].[xvii]
 Sandia National Laboratory was also one of the design agencies for the refurbishment of the W76-1 warhead for the Trident II submarine-launched ballistic missiles.[xviii]
 National Technology and Engineering Solutions of Sandia (NTESS), a ”wholly-owned subsidiary” of Honeywell, has the management and operations contract.
-The contract, with a potential total value of $46.2 billion, runs until April 2027.[xix]
-Peraton and Universities Research Association[xx] support NTESS in the performance of this contract.[xxi]
+The contract, with a potential total value of $54.3 billion, runs until April 2027.[xix]
+Peraton, Universities Research Association[xx], Longenecker & Associates and Sandia Technical Partners support NTESS in the performance of this contract.[xxi]

-Together with Jacobs Engineering Group Inc., and Huntington Ingalls Industries subsidiary HII Nuclear Inc., Honeywell is also part of the Mission Support and Test Service (MSTS) consortium that manages and operates the U.S. Nevada National Security Site.[xxii]
+Together with Amentum and Huntington Ingalls Industries subsidiary HII Nuclear Inc., Honeywell is also part of the Mission Support and Test Service (MSTS) consortium that manages and operates the U.S. Nevada National Security Site.[xxii]
 The site is used for tests that “provide data relevant to improving our predictive capability, assessing the current stockpile and certifying the future stockpile”[xxiii] MSTS is also contracted for producing nuclear weapon “components (particularly pit production)” as well as “strategic materials capabilities”.[xxiv]
-The consortium was awarded a 10 year contract in 2017, potentially valued at $10.4 billion.[xxv]
+The consortium was awarded a 10-year contract in 2017, potentially valued at $11.3 billion.[xxv]

 [v] Ibid.